 Dangers of Purchasing Products Containing Kratom

-- Supplement makers are not required by the FDA to prove the safety or efficacy of their products before selling them to customers.
+- The FDA does not require supplement makers to prove the safety or efficacy of their products before selling them to customers.

 - Dietary supplements aren’t made to cure diseases, so if they interact badly with your medications, this can lead to health challenges.

 - Just because the label says the product is natural, that does not automatically mean it is safe.

 - The lack of regulation on dietary supplements means the labels could say there is one amount of an ingredient, and there could be a different amount in the bottle.
 So you don’t want to take too much of anything in the supplement accidentally.

 Kratom, native to Southeast Asia, has been a popular supplement for years.
 It has been used for energy, focus, and pain relief as long as people know its benefits.
 Kratom is mostly legal worldwide, including in most of the United States.

 Because kratom has been so widely used, it is common to think that it has a lot of health benefits, but that isn’t the case.
 Instead, there are many negative side effects that people experience, which has led to many places around the world banning kratom, as they do not want people getting sick or being harmed by this common supplement.